 The ultimate goal of the site is to help researchers to speed the rendering of new knowledge into novel therapies by improving information sharing between labs and the clinic, by fostering new collaborations among researchers, and by raising interest in pain research among a wider community of scientists and clinicians.

 The Pain Research Forum is a joint project of the Harvard NeuroDiscovery Center and MassGeneral Institute for Neurodegenerative Disease Informatics.
-The site is supported by two anonymous charitable foundations.
+PRF was launched with funding from two private foundations, and today enjoys support from nine organizations representing three sectors--professional societies and associations; foundations and philanthropists; and the pharmaceutical industry.